RenertMath/RenertMath.github.io-PumpkinBomb/index.md

 ### Welcome to the Pumpkin BOMB challenge

 In this challenge you are trying to estimate the number of elastic bands it takes to **IMPLODE** four different pumpkins (A, B, C, and D).
-We will be using size 64 (3.5 inch by 0.25 inch) elastic bands on implosion day.
-The features for some of our historical implosion data is listed below:
+The features for some of our historical implosion data, and the measurments taken in class are shown below:

 | #   | Year | Width_cm | Height_cm | Circumference_cm | Mass_g | State | Elastics |
 | --- | ------- | -------- | --------- | ---------------- | ------ | ----- | -------- |